heMinger/SSC/components.md

 - context aggreagation module(CAM): B. Wu, X. Zhou, S. Zhao, X. Yue, and K. Keutzer.
 Squeezesegv2: Improved model structure and unsupervised domain adaptation for road-object segmentation from a lidar point cloud.
 In 2019 International Conference on Robotics and Automation (ICRA), pages 4376–4382.
 IEEE, 2019.
 - **dilated convolution**: F. Yu and V. Koltun.
 Multi-scale context aggregation by dilated convolutions.
 In ICLR, 2016.

+## 感受野
+- dilated convolution
+- ASPP: Moreover, an ASPP [20] module in the final encoder layer extends the receptive field and preserves details, leading to an enhancement in SSC accuracy. (from survey)

 # CNNs

 ## Minkowski CNNs